damon-phaenon/The-Aegis-Project/README.md

 <br>
 <br>

-Feel free to explore this profile, or reach out directly to discuss how I can help you achieve your privacy goals.
+Feel free to get in touch to discuss how I can help you achieve your privacy goals.

 <br>